-A: Please message me.
-There is a chat box in every page.
+A: Please do not hesitate to send a correction through the "Contact Us" chatbox in every page.
+It notifies what page it was submitted from, so the correction can be made ASAP.
 You can use it on the page where you found the error and let us know.
 It is imperative that the content is 100% correct to eliminate clinical errors.
-There will be variations in translations that are not exact, but the clinical info should not be compromised at any cost.
+There will be variations in translations that are not exact, but the clinical info should not be compromised.

 I think [section] is missing an important topic.
 Is there any chance you can add it?